2023 Best Value Agriculture Bachelor's Degree Schools in the Middle Atlantic Region

 Read full report on Agriculture & Agriculture Operations at Rutgers University - New Brunswick

 You’ll join some of the best and brightest minds around you if you attend University of Delaware.
 The school came in at #4 on this year’s Best Value Agriculture Bachelor’s Degree Schools in the Middle Atlantic Region list.
-UD is a very large public school located in the suburb of Newark.
+UD is a fairly large public school located in the suburb of Newark.

 UD undergraduate students pay an average of $36,880 in tuition and fees each year.